jprichardson/node-fs-extra/README.md

 My perspective: when in doubt, err on the side of simplicity.
 A directory is just a hierarchical grouping of directories and files.
 Consider that for a moment.
 So when you want to copy it or remove it, in most cases you'll want to copy or remove all of its contents.
 When you want to create a directory, if the directory that it's suppose to be contained in does not exist, then in most cases you'll want to create that too.

-So, if you want to remove a file or a directory regardless of whether it has contents, just call `fs.remove(path)` or its alias `fs.delete(path)`.
+So, if you want to remove a file or a directory regardless of whether it has contents, just call `fs.remove(path)`.
 If you want to copy a file or a directory whether it has contents, just call `fs.copy(source, destination)`.
 If you want to create a directory regardless of whether its parent directories exist, just call `fs.mkdirs(path)` or `fs.mkdirp(path)`.

 Credit